HalleyInteractive/ESP-Controller/README.md

 - ESP32-C3
 - ESP8266

-If you have successfully used this library with a model not listed here, please let us know by opening an issue\!
+If you have successfully used this library with a model not listed here, please let us know by opening an issue!

 ## **Getting Started**